sa-mw-dach/dev_demos/demos/05_ai_assistant/README.md

     Note that here a container image from docker.io is pulled.
 In an air-gapped environment, one needs to pull this image from the container image registry of choice that is available from within the OpenShift cluster.

+    If the pod cannot be rolled out, please check the logs of the corresponding ReplicaSet.
+It may be that your namespace has a LimitRange configured with a maximum cpu or memory usage that is too low.

 1) Now download the local LLM "codellama:13b" into the Ollama web server by opening a terminal in the OpenShift Dev Spaces workspace and executing

     ```